 - Adventurers may use any item tagged as quick.

-- Snuffing out torches or other equally simple action.
+- Snuff out torches or other equally simple actions.

 - Talk to each other.

 If the adventurers are near an exit and there is nothing blocking their path, they can choose to leave the expedition and return to the interlude.
 Leaving the dungeon to the interlude will always advance the doom tracker 2 steps.
 When returning, at the GM's discretion unwarded corpses may be brought back as undead (or ghosts), living enemies might have constructed barricades, traps or prepared for the return of the adventurers.

 Fighting monstrous things in the dark is terribly costly and dangerous for the adventures.
 Ideally, players should be afraid of fighting and try to avoid all the fights they can, but more often than not, fighting can't be avoided.